akashbad/MapocciGesture/Hardware.md

 ####Fabric Sensor Noise			{#fab_noise}
 	If you are looking at the data or visualization from the fabric sensor and you periodically see one of the wires jump to a high voltage there is likely one of a couple different kinds of disconnections.
 The op-amp will do this when it sees a 0 on the sensor wire so these spikes mean something is disconnected.
 If all of the sensors on a fabric are high it probably means the VCC is disconnected.
 Otherwise it probably means the hard soft joint of the sensor in question is too weak.
 The best way to prevent against this happening is to provide strain relief for the hard soft connections and make sure that they are sewn down well so they cannot move very much.

+####Capacitive Sensor Issues 	{#cap_issues}
+	Although the capacitive sensors are quite robust (especially their signal to noise ratio), there is one very common issue and being able to recognize it will save a lot of trouble.
+If you are seeing a lot of @ref false for the touch gestures it is likely a problem with a capacitive sensor.
+If you are @ref raw_data and find that a capacitive sensor is giving the value of **16000** that means the **sensor is disconnected**!
+It may either be unplugged or have physically disconnected from the arduino or the power supply.